rohityadavcloud/monkeybox/README.md

 ## Using MonkeyBox Appliance

-Build or download pre-built monkey box appliance and import them as VMs using virt-viewer by adding a new VM:
+Build or download pre-built monkey box appliance and import them as VMs using virt-viewer by adding a new VM: You can download pre-built images [here](http://dl.rohityadav.cloud/monkeyboxes/)

 ![Import 1](doc/images/vm-import-0.png)